stevenjlho/leetcode/solutions/33. Search in Rotated Sorted Array/README.md

 ## Intuition

-The approach uses a modified binary search algorithm that adapts to the characteristics of a rotated sorted array, considering the pivot point where the array rotation occurs.
+The key principle is to identify which half of the array is in sorted order and then determine if the target value lies within that sorted half.

 ## Approach